How to Build Your Survival First-Aid Kit

 - Eye Cup and Saline: “The best way to get something out of the eye, such as chemicals or dust, is to flush it with water.
 This is done by using an eye cup filled with saline solution.”

 - Syrup of Ipecac: “If something that is potentially poisonous is swallowed, the best thing to do is induce vomiting.
 Syrup of Ipecac is used specifically for this purpose, especially for children.”

 - Instant Cold Pack: “In the case of many injuries, such as a twisted ankle or a sprained wrist, putting something cold on it can reduce the swelling and associated pain.
 However, this must be done quickly before it has a chance to swell.”

-- Rubber Gloves: “Just like the CPR mask is designed to protect the care giver from becoming infected by air, rubber gloves are needed as well to protect picking up bacteria and viruses through touch.”
+- Rubber Gloves: “Just like the CPR mask is designed to protect the caregiver from becoming infected by air, rubber gloves are also needed to protect picking up bacteria and viruses through touch.”

 - Pain Reliever: “Maybe aspirin seems a bit obvious for this list, but it is an important ingredient in any first-aid kit.
 [When] someone is injured, a few pain relievers [may be] necessary.
 They also work to prevent swelling, which is important for many types of injuries.”

 If you are interested in first aid and want to make a career change, you might want to consider EMT training.
 At Unitek EMT, we strive to prepare aspiring Emergency Medical Technicians by providing them with an accelerated EMT program.
 Experts in the EMS field educate our students through a combination of traditional learning, simulation training, and workshop-style classes.